Spiritual Meaning of Seeing the Moon in a Dream

 What does it mean when you see the moon in your dream?

-Seeing the moon in a dream means your intuition, emotions, and subconscious are active.
+It means your intuition, emotions, and subconscious are active.
 A clear moon is an omen of success.
 A red or blood moon warns of turbulent change.
-The specific phase and condition of the moon shapes the interpretation — a full moon signals completion, while a new moon points to new beginnings.
+The specific phase and condition of the moon shapes the interpretation: a full moon signals completion, while a new moon points to new beginnings.

 What does seeing a full moon in a dream mean?

-A full moon in a dream means completion and peak emotional clarity.
-Something you've been working toward — a goal, a healing process, a relationship — is reaching its natural resolution.
+A full moon means completion and peak emotional clarity.
+Something you've been working toward, whether a goal, a healing process, or a relationship, is reaching its natural resolution.
 It's one of the most consistently positive moon symbols across folk traditions and dream interpretation systems.

 What does seeing a full moon in a dream mean in Islam?